jlevy/og-equity-compensation/README.md

   15%, or other sizes.
 - Once the pool is established, the company’s
-  [board of directors](https://www.investopedia.com/terms/b/boardofdirectors.asp) grants stock from it to employees as they join the company.
+  [board of directors](https://www.investopedia.com/terms/b/boardofdirectors.asp) grants stock from the pool to employees as they join the company.
 - ∑ Well-advised companies will reserve only the
   [size of pool](http://siliconhillslawyer.com/2014/05/01/option-pool-not-ocean-startups/) they expect to use over the next 12 months or so;